Dj4You/ETS2-Widget/README.md

 # ETS2 Widget

+> ⚠️ Beta version — ETS2 Widget is currently in active development.
+> Some features may be incomplete, unstable, or change between updates.

 ETS2 Widget is a lightweight overlay for Euro Truck Simulator 2 that shows live driving data from the game.
 It displays speed, max speed, route information, delivery status, and progress while recording kilometers with TrucksBook.

+The project is already usable for everyday gameplay, but you may occasionally encounter bugs or unexpected behavior.
+Feedback and bug reports are always welcome.

 ## How to use